 Benefits of Autonomous Trucking in Fleet Management

 As arrival of autonomous trucks technology is getting closer and closer to reality it has become trendiest topic in transportation industry.
-Otto, a San Francisco-based startup, successfully delivers 50k cases of Budweiser in a driverless truck on a 120-mile journey from Anheuser-Busch’s Fort Collins facility to Colorado Springs last October.
+Otto, a San Francisco-based startup, successfully delivers 50k cases of Budweiser in a driver-less truck on a 120-mile journey from Anheuser-Busch’s Fort Collins facility to Colorado Springs last October.
 With proof of successful trail of its self-driving trucks and it has become a very real reality.
 With this technology drivers & managers can improve supply chain efficiency, reduce freight cost, helps to reduce traffic accidents with avoiding congestion and mainly reduce the truck driver deficit.
 Along with Uber, plenty of other organizations have also been step up with this technology, like Google & Tesla.
 Read more about the future of managing fleet & its effectiveness.

 Many vehicle accidents are caused by human error.
 Reckless or drunk driving can cause serious danger for people on the roads as well as organization; however, even diligent drivers can cause accidents.
 Manufacturers and fleet managers are looking to find ways for safer and easier transits.
 In the US alone, it is projected that driver-less vehicles one day will generate approximately $2 trillion a year in revenue.
 On top of that, they will create business opportunities for the transportation industry, reduce traffic accidents and cause less harm to the environment.
 The trucking industry has been suffering from a driver shortage for some time, and some are touting driver-less trucks as the solution.

-1. Reduce Driver Shortage and Increase Productivity: Trucking sector faced driver deficit issues of over 36k in the year of 2016; according to ATA (American Trucking Associations) it could grow over 63K in 2018.
+1. Facing Driver Shortage and Increasing Productivity: Trucking sector faced driver deficit issues of over 36k in the year of 2016; according to ATA (American Trucking Associations) it could grow over 63K in 2018.
 In next 8 years it is expected to increase to 174k.
 The Trucking sector would require nearly 900k drivers over the 2026 or 90k on every year in order to fulfill the demand.

 In 5 to 7 years from now, the United States will need about 2.7m long-haul drivers.
 Given that autonomous trucks can be utilized twice as much as human drivers.
 Autonomous technology is not completely driver-less but it is capable of taking 85% of the active steering out of the driver’s hands, and there was no need for the driver to override anything on highways.
 But it cannot anticipate unexpected actions, it is helpless to deal with any mechanical problems that come up, and in the uncontrolled conditions of the road between towns and cities, there are many more variables to deal with that no one has anticipated.
 AVs (Autonomous Vehicles) can help drivers reduce driving stress, cut the amount of monotonous time periods on long trips by allowing the driver time to rest during those stretches of 11-hour drives.
 It shows positive effect on driver health and reduces sleepiness as much as 25% when operating in autonomous mode.
 AVs can’t get tired, stressed, or distracted which helps drivers and fleet managers to boost their productivity as much as possible.
 Read more about top 5 responsibilities of a fleet manager.